-During the last year we have made great strides to align our primary and secondary curriculum.
-Our 6 curriculum principles - every child/student feels they belong, is challenged, develops a love of learning, has aspiration, makes a unique contribution to their school and is ready for their world in their time, has been revisited and remains at the heart of all that we do.
-We seek to develop the disciplinary and substantive knowledge of our young people so they are fully literate and extremely capable mathematicians, scientists, geographers, historians, artists, musicians, athletes etc.
+Our 6 curriculum principles - every child/student feels they belong, is challenged, develops a love of learning, has aspiration, makes a unique contribution to their school and is ready for their world in their time are established in every school.
+We seek to develop the disciplinary and substantive knowledge of our young people so they are fully literate and extremely capable mathematicians, scientists, geographers, historians, artists, musicians, athletes etc. Establishing the small school hub, to overcome the challenges faced in these schools and ensuring consistency of implementation in every subject, is beginning to show impact.

-In the summer we launched subject communities - a group of people who share a passion for a subject and want to improve together.
-This will put teachers in the driving seat, as central lesson planning and sharing of resources will enable every teacher to play to their own strengths and adapt materials for their local context and the needs of their pupils.
+The subject communities - a group of people who share a passion for a subject and want to improve together are now established and driving pedagogy.
+The central lesson planning and sharing of resources is enabling every teacher to play to their own strengths and adapt materials for their local context and the needs of their pupils.